 Last days of Swami Vivekananda

-Swami Vivekananda has written many books but Karma Yoga, Raja Yoga, Vedanta Philosophy: An address before the Graduate Philosophical Society, Lectures from Colombo to Almora, and Vedanta philosophy are some of his remarkable work.
+Swami Vivekananda has written many books, but Karma Yoga, Raja Yoga, Vedanta Philosophy: An address before the Graduate Philosophical Society, Lectures from Colombo to Almora, and Vedanta philosophy are some of his remarkable works.

 Quotes and Teachings of Swami Vivekananda